zhfkt/ComplexCi/README.md

 # "networkPath" is the file path.
 The file format is described in the section Network Input File Format
 # "ballRadius" is the Radius parameter defined in the Collective Influence Algorithm.
 When the ballRadius is zero, pls notice that Collective Influence Algorithm will degenerate into HDA (high degree adaptive) algorithm. a.k.a.
 CI value of each node will be equal with degree of the node.
 # "updateBatch" batch size of deleting nodes in Network per updating CI values when the Complex Network collapses
 # "isPrintMinPointCausingMinComponent" whether the output file contains limited point leading to 0 of giant component ratio or all points.
 If it is set to 0, the program will output all nodes.
 Otherwise the program will output partial points, which will make the giant component ratio to 0 in the deleting nodes process.  i.e. There is no edge but still left point in the network.
-Pls notice the different behavior compared with traditionalCollectiveInfluence
+Pls notice the different behavior compared with traditionalCollectiveInfluence (CI_HEAP)

 ```